sweattep/ancient_quotes/README.md

 >all the merchants will disappear and those who count money will be removed.

 >as a plant which produces its offshoots and strengthens them so they grow firm and stand upon their stalks

+>Show me what they have created of the earth; or did they have partnership in [creation of] the heavens?

+>We do not charge any soul except [with that within] its capacity.

+>So fulfill the measure and weight and do not deprive people of their due and cause not corruption upon the earth after its reformation.

+>If there is a good deed, He multiplies it

+>Those are the ones who disbelieve in the verses of their Lord and in [their] meeting Him, so their deeds have become worthless

+>And We place the scales of justice for the Day of Resurrection, so no soul will be treated unjustly at all.
+And if there is [even] the weight of a mustard seed, We will bring it forth.
+And sufficient are We as accountant.

+>Indeed mankind, to his Lord, is ungrateful.
+And indeed he is, in love of wealth, intense.

+>So whoever does an atom's weight of good will see it, And whoever does an atom's weight of evil will see it.

+>And establish weight in justice and do not make deficient the balance.